jayqui/tic_tac_toe/to_do.md

 - In its current form, which is supposed to be at a difficulty level of “hard” (meaning the computer cannot be beaten), it actually can be beaten in certain situations.
 This is more like a “medium” difficulty level.

 ##### Flexibility #####
-- Allow user to choose which player goes first.
+- DONE Allow user to choose which player goes first.
+- DONE Allow the user to choose how each player marks the board (traditionally it’s “X” and “O”).
 -> Allow the user to choose colors for both players.
-- DONE Allow the user to choose how each player marks the board (traditionally it’s “X” and “O”).

 ##### UX desirables #####
 - DONE?
 The user messages are unclear.